What happens during an education, health and care needs assessment

 We will need:

-The views and opinions of children, young people and their families are important to us, as outlined in our transition charter and co-production charter.
-We want your voices to be heard.
+We value the views and opinions of children, young people, and their families.
+These are important to us, as our transition charter and co-production charter explain.

 Evidence of any:

-• actions taken to meet your child or young person's special educational needs.
-This will include evidence of involvement from an outside agency professionals, including educational psychologists and specialist teachers
+- actions taken to meet your child's special educational needs.
+This includes evidence of involvement from an outside agency professionals.
+As well as any educational psychologists and specialist teachers

-• physical, emotional, health and social impacts on your child or young person's education and learning
+- physical, emotional, health and social impacts on your child's education and learning

-• reasonable adjustments put in place to enable your child or young person to access the curriculum and the physical environment
+- reasonable adjustments put in place to help your child to access the curriculum and the physical environment

-• strategies and/or interventions that have been implemented, and given time to work and be evaluated.
+- strategies or interventions that have been implemented, and given time to work and be evaluated

-• progress in reading, writing, communication and numeracy, as a result of the additional support
+- progress in reading, writing, communication and numeracy, as a result of the extra support

 We may need additional information about:

-• any social care support your child or young person is receiving
+- any social care support your child is receiving

-• evidence of actions already taken to meet your child or young person’s special educational needs.
+- evidence of actions already taken to meet your child's special educational needs.
 This will include evidence of involvement from an outside agency professionals, including:

-When taking into consideration whether an EHC needs assessment is necessary, we will look at the evidence provided in the request.
+When taking into consideration whether an EHCNA is necessary, we will look at the evidence provided in the request.

 We will also consider whether the education setting has provided enough evidence that they have:

-• been given clear information about how the SEN budget will be used to support your child or young person's needs
+- been given clear information about how the SEN budget will be used to support your child's needs

-• confirmed if your child or young person's needs are greater than the funding delegated to them
+- confirmed whether your child's needs are greater than the funding delegated to them

-• despite the delegated funding and support given, your child or young person has not made adequate progress
+- despite the delegated funding and support given, your child has not made adequate progress

-The four criteria questions we use, for whether to assess, follow the criteria from paragraph 9.14 of the SEND Code of Practice 2015.
+The four criteria questions we use to decide whether to assess follow the criteria from paragraph 9.14 of the SEND Code of Practice 2015.

 Criteria question 1